kartik-v/bootstrap-fileinput/README.md

 - `{n}`: the number of files selected.

 ### msgFoldersNotAllowed
-_string_ he message displayed when a folder has been dragged to the drop zone.
+_string_ the message displayed when a folder has been dragged to the drop zone.
 Defaults to `Drag & drop files only! {n} folder(s) dropped were skipped.`.
 The following variables will be replaced The following variables will be replaced:

 - `{n}`: the number of folders dropped.